mandeleung/Wheatlo/README.md

 <li>YOLOv3 has 9 anchor boxes, and each detection layer uses three of them.
 They are of the dimensions:

 <p align="center">[10,13],  [16,30],  [33,23],  [30,61],  [62,45],  [59,119],  [116,90],  [156,198],  [373,326]</p>
-In wheatlo, there is only 1 detection layer but it uses 6 anchor boxes.
+In wheatlo, there is only 1 detection layer but it uses 5 anchor boxes.
 They are of the dimensions:

-<p align="center">[21,24],  [28,28],  [36,31], [49,34],  [12,23], [76,40]</p>
+<p align="center">[21,24],  [36,31], [49,34],  [12,23], [76,40]</p>

 I chose these dimensions by inspecting the ground truth bounding boxes of the training images.
-The added options reflect the typical dimensions of the wheat heads in the images.
+The anchor boxes should reflect the typical dimensions of the wheat heads in the images.
 </li>
 <li>In YOLOv3, the detection layer's feature map has a depth of 85 x 3, which corresponds to the 85 attributes of each of the 3 potential bounding boxes.
 The 85 attributes include the 4 bounding box coordinates, an objectness score, and the class probablities of the 80 objects that YOLOv3 is capable of detecting.